Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

 To see that (\ref{KWcopyFPA3}) holds, assume first that $G$ is not one-ended.
 Note that $B$ is non-abelian, as it contains a proper, non-trivial malnormal subgroup (namely $C$), and so $G$ is non-abelian.
-Then $G$ is a free group of rank two since $G$ is non-abelian, torsion-free, two-generated and not one-ended.
+Then $G$ is a free group of rank two since $G$ is non-abelian, torsion-free, two-generated and not one-ended -- this uses Stallings's theorem \cite{Stallings1971book} that a finitely generated group with more than one end splits as an amalgam or HNN extension over a finite subgroup and Grushko's theorem \cite{Grushko1940bases} that rank is additive under free products.
 It follows that $B < G$ is also free.
 Note that $B$ is not cyclic since it has a proper malnormal (locally) cyclic subgroup $C$.
-Thus $B$ is also a free group of rank two and therefore not one-ended.
+Thus $B$ is a non-abelian free group (in fact, of rank 2 by (\ref{KWcopyFPA2})), and therefore not one-ended.